qcubed/i18n/README.md

 * Implement language specific pluralize for languages with more than one plural form.
 Again, the code is out there to help with this, just need to pull it in.
 * Either reference or pull in other helpful code, like to do .po file updates and merges, perhaps somewhat automated using .po comments to correlate the source of a string.
+The PoParser library included here can write out PO files, and so can help with this.